EinGyinMoe/Group3/CONTRIBUTING.md

 ### Report bugs with using Github's issues
 ---------------------------------------------
-We use GitHub issues to track public bugs and interesting bugs.Report a bug by creating a new issue; it's that easy!!!
+Use issues to track public bugs, ideas, enhancements, tasks and interesting bugs for work on GitHub.
+Report a bug by creating a new issue.

 ### A typical Bug Report tend to have:
 ------------------------------------------